Monroe Co. 4-H

 The goal of the Indiana 4-H Quality Livestock Care program is to help youth understand their responsibility in increasing consumer confidence, animal stewardship, and overall gaining and applying pertinent information and credibility, relating to food systems.

-Please call the Extension Office (812-448-9093) to RSVP for an Indiana 4-H Quality Livestock Care training session.
-Members must be registered BEFORE attending a training.
+Please call the Extension Office (812-349-2575) to learn more about ways to complete your Indiana 4-H Quality Livestock Care training requirement.

-The success of Clay County 4-H depends on volunteers.
+The success of Monroe County 4-H depends on volunteers.
 Our volunteers are hardworking, dedicated, giving individuals who have been through legal screening process as prescribed by Purdue University.

-Thank you for your interest in becoming a Clay County 4-H Volunteer!
+Thank you for your interest in becoming a Monroe County 4-H Volunteer!
 Here are the steps you will need to take in order to become an approved volunteer for our organization.

 NEW VOLUNTEER ENROLLMENT